kevinrae001/kevinrae001.github.io/_projects/ Autonomous Environmental Monitoring & Surveillance Unit/index.md

 ---
 layout: post
-title: Autonomous Environmental Monitoring & Surveillance Unit
+title: Autonomous Monitoring & Surveillance Unit
-description:  I led the mechanical design of a $1.4M station that uses drones, cameras, and sensors to monitor remote airstrips
+description:  The unit is a fully autonomous, self-contained station that uses drones, cameras, and sensors to monitor remote airstrips for Transport Canada.
+(I did sign an NDA for this project so I'm limited in how much information I can present).
 skills:
 - Structural analysis
 - Sheet Metal Forming